 - Purple/Orange – (reminded us of Sunset) – Bedtime – Praying Time

 - Gold – Heaven

 - Green – (Reminded the kids of grass and trees growing) – Growing in Faith – One way to do that is to pray

-- Pink – (Reminded the kids of flowers, spring time, etc..) – We talked about starting prayers with a thankful heart!
+- Pink – (Reminded the kids of flowers, springtime, etc..) – We talked about starting prayers with a thankful heart!

-I asked the kids to wear these, or place these by their beds as a remembrance of our lesson.
+I asked the kids to wear these or place these on their beds as a remembrance of our lesson.
 I told them they could use them during prayers to remind them of the things we should pray for.
 They loved this craft.
 I overheard them all coming up with new ideas for each color.
 My kids are still reminding me of what each color stands for.
 The praying beads were fun, and meaningful to all!

 ** Helpful tips on beading with kids –